innolitics/rdm/README.md

 - Data files are stored in the `data` directory; data stored in these data files are available when rendering the markdown templates.

 We are using the [Jinja templating language](http://jinja.pocoo.org/docs/latest/templates/).

+## Document Formats

+Documents are produced in two different formats.

+1. [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with standardized YAML front matter
+2. PDFs

+Typically, the current markdown version of the relevant documents are stored in the git repository, so that they can be easily browsed and linked to by developers.

+The PDF versions are generated for submission to regulatory bodies or for upload to other quality management systems.

 ## Limitations